LeadSpend/api-v2/README.md

 X.509 digital certificates.
 Client-side (JavaScript) queries are authorized via the HTTP Referer (sic) header (*N.B.* in order to prevent theft of service by third parties via header spoofing, only a limited number of Referer (sic)-authorized queries are accepted per IP address).
-Server-side queries must use HTTP basic access authentication.
+Server-side queries are authenticated via an API-key URL parameter.

 B-4.
 AVAILABILITY
 --------------------